liaoherui/StrainAMR/README.md

 - **Prediction** (`StrainAMR_model_predict.py`)
   - Results saved under the specified `--outdir`
     - `logs/` – prediction summaries and per-sample probabilities
-    - `shap/` – SHAP value tables and interaction scores for test genomes
+    - `shap/` – SHAP value tables and interaction scores for test genomes with feature names
     - `analysis/` – attention-weight graphs and top-token tables for predictions

 ## New Features